Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Abstract

 \section{Abstract}

 Neural networks can be trained to learn task-relevant representations from data.
 Understanding how these networks make decisions falls within the Explainable AI (XAI) domain.
-This paper proposes to study an XAI topic: uncovering unknown organisational patterns in network representations, particularly those representations learned by the speaker recognition network that recognises the speaker identity of utterances.
+This paper proposes to study an XAI topic: analysing, visualising and understanding the unknown organisation of network representations, particularly those a speaker recognition network learns from utterances, for recognising speaker identity.

-Past studies employed algorithms (e.g. t-distributed Stochastic Neighbour Embedding and K-means) to analyse and visualise how network representations form independent clusters, indicating the presence of flat clustering phenomena within the space defined by these representations.
-In contrast, this work applies two algorithms—Single-Linkage Clustering (SLINK) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)—to analyse how representations form clusters with hierarchical relationships rather than being independent, thereby demonstrating the existence of hierarchical clustering phenomena within the network representation space.
+Past studies have employed algorithms (e.g. K-means) to analyse the different ways in which network representations can be naturally grouped into clusters, i.e. to analyse different flat clustering phenomena within the space defined by those representations.
+In contrast, this work applies two algorithms---Single-Linkage Clustering (SLINK) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)---to analyse the different ways in which representations from the speaker recognition network can form clusters with hierarchical relationships, i.e., to analyse different hierarchical clustering phenomena within the representation space of the speaker recognition network.

-To semantically understand the above hierarchical clustering phenomena, a new algorithm, termed Hierarchical Cluster–Class Matching (HCCM), is designed to perform one-to-one matching between predefined semantic classes and hierarchical representation clusters (i.e. those produced by SLINK or HDBSCAN).
-Some hierarchical clusters are successfully matched to individual semantic classes (e.g. male, UK), while others to conjunctions of semantic classes (e.g. male and UK, female and Ireland).
-A new metric, Liebig’s score, is proposed to quantify the performance of each matching behaviour, allowing us to diagnose the factor that most strongly limits matching performance.
+Furthermore, an algorithm called Hierarchical Cluster-Class Matching (HCCM) is designed to semantically interpret one of the above hierarchical clustering phenomena analysed using SLINK.
+Given the clusters representing this phenomenon, HCCM identifies which ones best match individual semantic classes related to gender and nationality (e.g.\ male, female, Ireland, UK) and and-logic conjunctions of these classes (e.g.\ female and Ireland).
+The Liebig score metric is also proposed within HCCM to quantify the matching quality of each cluster-class pair and diagnose the factor that limits each match.